 - Isles are 8-4-1 away from Nassau this season.
 Hence the video below…

 (come on now, you knew this pic was coming.)

 New York Islanders projected lines:

 Thank you everyone, enjoy a busy night of hockey.

 Tryin to capture the Spirit of the Thing…

 Follow Scotty: @moosiestmoose42

 Follow Eyes on Isles: @eyesonisles

 And don’t forget to upload the new Fansided App, so you never have to miss an “Eyes” piece again… Which is nice…

-Tags: Alex Ovechkin Anders Less Braden Holtby Caps Casey Cizikas Featured Islanders John Tavares Matt Carkner Matt Martin Ncaa Hockey New York Islanders NHL Nhl Playoffs Notre Dame Popular Power Play Road Power Play Robbie Russo Scott Mayfield Washington Capitals
+Tags: Alex Ovechkin Anders Less Braden Holtby Caps Casey Cizikas Islanders John Tavares Matt Carkner Matt Martin Ncaa Hockey New York Islanders NHL Nhl Playoffs Notre Dame Power Play Road Power Play Robbie Russo Scott Mayfield Washington Capitals